 Simple English definitions for legal terms

-Read a random definition: essence, of the
+Read a random definition: invalid contract

 Term: LOCO RERUM IMMOBILIUM